rajashreemunoli/LLM-Engineering-Essentials/topic1/README.md

 ## Project part: deploying an LLM-powered service

 The project materials are in the [LLMOps Essentials repo](https://github.com/Nebius-Academy/LLMOps-Essentials).
+For now, you only need the `main` branch which deploys the simple API-based service (we'll proceed to RAG and open-source LLM deployment in the later topics).

 The following videos will help you to understand how the repo and the service that it implements work: